DiaLeor/machine-learning/README.md

 <br>
 &emsp;&emsp;- Choosing k - how to choose an approprite k value<br>
 &emsp;&emsp;<br>
-&emsp;&emsp;- Mathematical Description of Cross-Validation - <br>
+&emsp;&emsp;- Mathematical Description of Cross-Validation - evaluating the performance of a predictive model by partitioning the dataset into subsets<br>
 &emsp;&emsp;<br>
-&emsp;&emsp;- k-fold Cross-Validation - evaluating the performance of a predictive model by partitioning the dataset into subsets<br>
+&emsp;&emsp;- k-fold Cross-Validation - dividing the dataset into k subsets<br>
 &emsp;&emsp;<br>
-&emsp;&emsp;- Bootstrap - details on the Bootstrap method<br>
+&emsp;&emsp;- Bootstrap - resampling to estimate the distribution of a statistic by repeatedly sampling with replacement from the observed data<br>
 &emsp;&emsp;<br></p>
 <p><br>
 <br></p>